When to Use DC Appliances and Voltage Converters

 Most small DC appliances are made for 12 volt power.
 Many are also available for 24 volt, particularly solar electric home appliances like ceiling fans, water pumps, and refrigerators.
 But consumer items like some lights, motion sensing light controllers, alarm systems and telephone equipment is usually only 12 volt.

-Voltage converters in our catalog allow 12 volts to be obtained from a 24 or 48 volt battery, or for 24 volts from a 48 volt battery.
+Voltage converters allow 12 volts to be obtained from a 24 or 48 volt battery, or for 24 volts from a 48 volt battery.
 These converters use negligible power when converting voltages downward.
 Other voltage converters can boost voltage above your battery voltage, or even double it from 12 to 24, or 48, but these are less efficient, consuming up to 20% of the power produced.

 Portable radios and other devices use odd voltages between 4 to 9 volts.
 There are smaller adjustable voltage converters that connect to a 12 or 24 volt outlet and adjust to produce the required voltage for these items.
 Our catalog has some, while Radio Shack catalogs have others.